-The Lambeth Bible, one of the finest surviving giant Bibles created in Romanesque England, will be on display at the Musée des Beaux-Arts in Rouen, France from 14 April to 13 August 2023.
+The Lambeth Bible is one of the finest surviving giant Bibles created in Romanesque England.

-The Lindisfarne Gospels, one of the most spectacular manuscript to survive from Anglo-Saxon England, will be on display at the Laing Art Gallery from 17 September to 3 December 2022, on loan from the British Library.
+The Lindisfarne Gospels, one of the most spectacular manuscript to survive from Anglo-Saxon England, was displayed at the Laing Art Gallery from 17 September to 3 December 2022, on loan from the British Library.

-The exhibition includes a stunning selection of early medieval treasures, representing both personal and collective religious experiences in the 8th century.
+The exhibition included a stunning selection of early medieval treasures, representing both personal and collective religious experiences in the 8th century.

 Lambeth Palace Library has lent the MacDurnan Gospels to the exhibition.